A tour of India's and Islamic architecture in Delhi

 Brilliant ancient civilizations, mysterious religious beliefs, and ancient caste systems all have a strong appeal to me.
 Therefore, the trip to India includes both famous world cultural heritage sites and religious pilgrimage sites.

-The sarcophagus of Emperor Hu Ma Yong and the queen are placed in the central chamber of the palace, with the sarcophagi of five Mughal emperors on either side.
-In 1993, UNESCO designated Humayun's Tomb as a cultural heritage site and included it in the World Heritage List.
+The stone coffins of Humayun and the Empress are placed in the center of the mausoleum, with the stone coffins of five emperors of the Mughal dynasty placed in the side chambers.
+In 1993, UNESCO listed Humayun's Tomb as a cultural heritage site in the World Heritage List.

-India Gate is a monument resembling the Arc de Triomphe in Paris.
-It was built to commemorate the 90,000 Indian and British soldiers who died in World War I and the soldiers who died in the India-Afghanistan war.
+India Gate holds a status similar to the Arc de Triomphe in Paris, and its design is also modeled after the Arc de Triomphe.
+It was built to commemorate the 90,000 Indian and British soldiers who died in World War I and the soldiers who died in the Indian-Afghan wars.
 It has great historical value!

-Jantar Mantar in Hindi means "instrument of calculation" and it was a place where ancient Indians observed astronomy.
-It was commissioned and designed by Maharaja Jai Singh, who had a passion for astronomy and mathematics.
-Apart from Delhi, similar structures were built in Jaipur, Varanasi, Mathura, and Ujjain.
-The observatory has a unique architectural design and functions similar to a sundial.
+Jantar Mantar, meaning 'instrument of calculation' in Hindi, was an ancient Indian site for astronomical observations.
+It was commissioned and designed by Maharaja Jai Singh II, who had a passion for astronomy and mathematics.
+In addition to Delhi, observatories were also built in Jaipur, Varanasi, Mathura, and Ujjain.
+The observatory has a unique shape and functions similar to a sundial.